Oppn VP candidate Margaret Alva files nomination papers | Politics

 Alva, 80, is pitted against NDA's Jagdeep Dhankhar, who resigned as West Bengal governor after being nominated on Saturday evening.

-Tuesday is the last date for submission of nominations for the vice presidential election.
+Tuesday is the last date for the submission of nominations for the vice presidential election.

-''It's a tough election without a doubt, but I'm not afraid to take on the challenge,'' Alva had said on Monday while thanking opposition parties who have supported her candidature.
+''I have spent my life fulfilling my commitments, with integrity and courage.
+Elections don't frighten me - winning and losing are a part of life. ''However, I believe that the goodwill, trust, and affection of members across party lines in both houses of Parliament, that I've earned, will see me through, and continue to guide me as one who works to bring people together, to find common solutions and helps build a strong and united India,'' the Congress veteran said in a statement.

+Alva said the coming together of the opposition to support my candidature for the post of Vice President of India, ''is a metaphor of the reality that is India''.

+Married in 1964 to Niranjan Alva, the eldest son of the famed freedom fighters Joachim and Violet Alva, the first couple in Indian Parliament, whom she met in the student movement, they have four children and nine grandchildren.

+Alva was first elected to Parliament in 1974 and served four consecutive six-year terms in the Rajya Sabha followed by one in the Lok Sabha.
+During her 30 years in Parliament, she served on several important and prestigious committees, served as presiding officer in both Houses, chaired the Parliamentary Committee on Empowerment of Women for five years, and was part of the Indian delegation to many international conferences.

-Former Rajasthan governor and Congress veteran Alva was unanimously chosen as the joint opposition candidate for the post of vice president on Sunday in the presence of leaders from 17 opposition parties.
+Former Rajasthan governor and Congress veteran Alva were unanimously chosen as the joint opposition candidate for the post of vice president on Sunday in the presence of leaders from 17 opposition parties.

 All MPs of the Lok Sabha and Rajya Sabha, including nominated members, comprise the electoral college for the vice president's election.